glamod/cdm_reader_mapper/docs/tool-overview-databundle.rst

     cdm_tables = db.tables

-The mapped data will be stored as a class attribute called :py:attr:`DataBundel.tables`.
+The mapped data will be stored as a class attribute called :py:attr:`DataBundle.tables`.
-For more information how the mapping is working, please see :ref:`tool-overview_mapper` and/or :ref:`how-to-register-a-new-data-model-mapping`.
+For more information how the mapping is working, please see :ref:`tool-overview-mapper` and/or :ref:`how-to-register-a-new-data-model-mapping`.

 CDM_ correction
 ^^^^^^^^^^^^^^^